-Professor Narendran added that students often want to begin their career on a graduate training programme in a major private sector organisation seen as offering better pay,
+Professor Narendran added that students often want to begin their career on a graduate training programme in a major private sector organisation seen as offering better pay, benefits and prospects.

 “For some students, pursuing business studies also presents opportunities for self-employment or working in the family business if there was an option to do so.